Patrick-Nelson/documentation/source/docs/articles/local/drupal-drush-command-line-utility.md

 ## Drush Versions
 For details on managing remote and local Drush versions, see [Managing Drush Versions on Pantheon](/docs/articles/local/drush-versions).

 ## Install Drush Aliases Locally
 Adding Pantheon aliases to your local Drush aliases file will allow you to run Drush calls against your Pantheon site environments.
+You don't need to download the Drush aliases file if you're using Terminus to invoke Drush.

 There are two methods for obtaining the aliases:

 ### Download with Terminus, the Pantheon CLI
 Once authenticated to Pantheon with `$ terminus auth login`, update your local aliases file.